mbalabanov/steganography/README.md

 This tickled my curiosity.
 I decided to find the message... come what may!
 This is my quite short yet surprisingly eventful journey.

 ## Finding the Hidden Message
 At the end of the email, I found a few blank spaces tagged as a hyperlink with a fake email address "try again" and the subject line "Too easy, try again."
-This was a red herring.
+This was a red herring to mislead us from the real hidden message.

 ![The red herring](img/red-herring-hyperlink.png "A hyperlink to nowhere, a true red herring to distract me from the real hidden message")